 Why do i need to post the Site specific URL?
 Can't i just post my home page?

-There are two reasons that i feel STRONGLY about posting the site specific URL... one - this blog gets a lot of traffic.
+Here's the reason that i feel STRONGLY about posting the site specific URL... one - this blog gets a lot of traffic.
 People come here several times a week to enjoy other people's work by clicking through the links on the Linkey Machine.
 This means that, in turn, THOSE blogs will receive a lot of traffic.
 I want to make sure that people are not just posting their websites looking for traffic when they haven't joined the challenge.
 That's not fair to those who have joined.
 I've been pretty lenient about this in the past, but i'm going to start just deleting those links that direct people to pages that are not challenge related.

 Why did my link disappear from the Linkey Machine?